Carmen Robinson - Missing Since December 1973

 • 17 years old at the time of her disappearance

-• White female, blonde hair
+• White female with long blonde hair

-• The night she went missing she worked at the Ingraham hotel as a dishwasher, boarded a bus home, got off the bus at West Burnside Road and Holland Avenue, and has not been seen since then (her home was two blocks away)
+• The night she went missing she worked at the Ingraham Hotel as a dishwasher, boarded a bus home, got off the bus at West Burnside Road and Holland Avenue, and has not been seen since then (her home was two blocks away)

 Details I got from news coverage